 Practically speaking, my empirical research usually involves detailed observation of animal behaviour in the laboratory and, less so (unfortunately), in the field.
 Most of my work is experimental because of the need to determine causality, but I also try to collect data on phenotypic correlations between traits of interest.
 Together these data provide a fuller picture.
 For example, an experiment may show that courting is a costly act, but one would still like to know whether males that court more live longer.
 Both pieces of information are essential.
 The touted superiority of experimental approaches in behavioural ecology depends on the credibility of the manipulation.
 In my view, many experiments do not demonstrate what they purport to show if the animal's perception disagrees with the way in which the experimenter describes it.
 For example, many manipulations of 'confidence of paternity' or 'perceived sex ratio' are potentially flawed.

 I have a long standing interest in meta-analysis.
 Meta-analytic techniques attempt to quantitatively review a field of study using custom-designed statistics.
 The alternative approach is the traditional narrative review.
 The later is clearly fraught with problems of prejudice and failure to consider fundamental factors such as the effect of sample size on the likelihood of detecting a relationship.
-Meta-analysis is still controversial in ecology and evolution, but it is gaining supporters.
+Meta-analysis is no longer controversial in ecology and evolution, and continues to gain supporters.

-Finally, I also collaborate with colleagues, notably Hanna Kokko & Rob Brooks, in developing/explaining sexual selection theory.
+Finally, I also collaborate with colleagues, notably Hanna Kokko, Lutz Fromhage and Jussi Lehtonen, in developing/explaining sexual selection theory.

 All external funding is from the ARC

 - Discovery (Jennions, Kappeler, Fichtel) The fitness consequences of age-dependent changes in cognitive abilities (2019-2021)